LeonardJouve/gwent/README.md

 TODOS:
-- Server verifies card amount is inferior or equal to maxAmount
-- Terraform
-- Handle disconnect
 - Use `openCarousel` instead of `<CardCarousel/>`
 - Only send card name with state not full cards
 - Only send card name to matchmaking not full cards
-- Combine generated css
+- Server verifies card amount is inferior or equal to maxAmount
 - Test each abilities
 - Add logs
 - #each with keys